nodezoo/nodezoo-web/docs/grid.md

-# Grid System
+# 12 Column Grid System

 To prevent project bloat, we have adapted our own layout system.
 The basis of the grid system within this project is taken from bootstrap 3, adapted to flexbox, written in stylus, and finally composed into a set of React components.

 This grid supports setting only the smallest viewport ruleset and autoscaling unless there is an another ruleset in a larger viewport.
-If found, that rule it will take precedent from its viewport onward.
+If found, that rule will take over from its viewport onward.

 ## Usage
 To use, require in the necessary components,